Tables and Indicators

 This indicator measures time signed consent to evaluate is received until the evaluation is completed, NOT until eligibility is determined.
 The evaluation process is completed only when the team has gathered ALL of the info requested (this includes administering assessments, scoring assessments, obtaining and scoring rating scales, etc...)

-Indicator 12 - Part C to Part B Transition (BabyNet)
+Indicator 12 - Early Childhood Transition (BabyNet)

-a = # of children who have been served in Part C and referred to Part B for Part B eligibility determination.
+a = # of children who have been served in Part C and referred to Part B for Part B eligibility determination,

-b = # of those referred determined to be NOT eligible and whose eligibility was determined prior to their third birthdays.
+b = # of those referred determined to be NOT eligible and whose eligibility was determined prior to their third birthdays,

-c = # of those found eligible who have an IEP developed and implemented by their third birthdays.
+c = # of those found eligible who have an IEP developed and implemented by their third birthdays,

-d = # of children for whom parent refusal to provide consent caused delays in evaluation or initial services or to whom exceptions under 34 CFR §300.301(d) applied.
+d = # of children for whom parent refusal to provide consent caused delays in evaluation or initial services or to whom exceptions under 34 CFR §300.301(d) applied,

 f = # of children whose parents chose to continue early intervention services beyond the child's third birthday through a State's policy under 34 CFR §303.211 or a similar State option.